Trail Map & Terrain

 People ahead of you have the right-of-way.
 It is your responsibility to avoid them.

-Keep off closed trails and closed areas.
+Keep off closed trails and out of closed areas

 RESPONSIBILITY – Before using the park, please read through the Park Rules, Your Responsibility Code, Smart Style, and Rail Park Warning.
 This information is also available at the ski area park entrance.